A list of Webinar, Software, Registration, Promotion & Optimization Statistics for 2022

 In this article, we’re going to run through the latest webinar statistics and facts that you need to know.
 Whether you’re thinking of running your first webinar, you’re a seasoned webinar host or you’re simply interested in the latest digital marketing statistics, you need to check these stats out!

 Top Webinar Statistics

 1. 73% of marketers consider webinars to be the best way to generate quality leads.

-2. 61% of marketers use webinars as part of their content marketing strategy.
+2. Over 60% of marketers use webinars as part of their content marketing strategy.

 3. 61% of webinars are hosted by B2B companies.